nsourlos/subtitles_creation/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-no-red.svg)]( https://github.com/nsourlos/subtitle_creation)

 > This tool can be used to generate subtitles from any video file.
 Preferred language is English but trancription can be done from any other language as well.
 For non-English languages please use the `large` whisper model.
-The code for the transcription can be found [here](/subtitle_creation_whisper.py).
-The whisper models can be found in [this discussion](https://github.com/openai/whisper/discussions/63)
+The code for the transcription can be found [here](./subtitle_creation.py).
+The whisper models can be found in [this discussion](https://github.com/openai/whisper/discussions/63).

+**Caution!** The original [whisper repository](https://github.com/openai/whisper) should also be downloaded and added in the folder of this repository.

 ## Documentation (by *Chat GPT*)